Why AI in the Workplace Is the Future of Productivity

 Not every role requires coding or data science skills, but most involve decision-making.
 Tools like MonkeyLearn and Tableau’s Einstein AI simplify that process by using machine learning to detect trends, analyze feedback, or suggest next steps.
 This turns raw information into practical insight, even for users with no technical background.

-What to Look for When Choosing an AI Tool
+What to Look for When Choosing an AI Productivity Tool

 Before committing to any platform, think critically about your needs.
 Ask yourself: What task takes the most time out of my day?
 Where do I feel stuck?
 Then, look for tools that specifically solve that problem.